Trade-Offs Between Approximation and Generalization in Machine Learning

 Distributed Detection and Estimation: Finite-time Analysis

 Decentralized estimation, detection, and observational social learning has been an intense focus of research over the past three decades with applications ranging from sensor networks to social and economic networks.
-In these frameworks the computation burden is distributed among agents of a network, allowing them to achieve a “global” task using “local” information.
+In these frameworks, the computation burden is distributed among agents of a network, allowing them to achieve a global task using local information.
 Developments in distributed optimization have opened new venues to investigate principled distributed estimation.
 Viewing with an optimization lens, one can think of the problem as minimizing a network loss considered as a sum of individual losses.
-We considered in [TAC-2016] a stochastic optimization framework with linear losses, where the problem can be cast as a distributed detection.
-Observing private signals (individual gradients), agents use purely local interactions to detect the true state of the world which belongs to a finite state space.
-Unlike many existing approaches in the literature, we provided a “finite-time” analysis of the problem.
-We defined a cost for the algorithm (with respect to its centralized counterpart) which can be bounded uniformly in time in terms of relative entropy of signals, agents’ centralities, and network spectral gap.
-Benefiting from this fact, we show how one can speed up learning by designing an optimal network.
-We previously provided the asymptotic rate of a gossip variant of this problem in [CDC-2013].
-On the other hand, using quadratic losses, we developed a distributed scheme in [NIPS-2013] where agents’ goal is to track a dynamic parameter.
-We proved both asymptotic and finite-time results about the algorithm highlighting the role of network structure in convergence quality.
+In the case of linear losses, the problem can be cast as a distributed detection.
+Observing private signals (individual gradients), agents can use purely local interactions to detect the true state of the world which belongs to a finite state-space.
+Unlike many existing approaches in the literature, we provided a finite-time analysis of the problem in terms of relative entropy of signals, agents’ centralities, and network spectral gap.
+We also studied the asymptotic rate of a gossip variant of this problem.
+On the other hand, in the case of quadratic losses, the problems can be seen as distributed estimation of a parameter (that may be dynamic).
+We proved both asymptotic and finite-time results about this algorithm highlighting the role of network structure in convergence quality.
+Furthermore, we have recently studied a Byzantine-resilient version of the problem, where some of the network agents are adversarial.

 Disclaimer: Any photo (from external source) used in this page is courtesy of the link associated to it.